 What is Math Modeling?

 Mathematical modeling refers to the process of creating a mathematical representation of a real-world scenario to make a prediction or provide insight.
-Real-world issues can be complex and messy.
-While it can sometimes feel intimidating to get started, the open-ended nature of real-world problems leads to building and applying problem solving skills, creativity, innovation, and mathematics.
+Check out the video to learn how mathematicians use it to solve a whole range of real-world problems.

 What does the math modeling process look like?